dakusan/DSQL/Readme.txt

 		The default remembered object is the first DSQL object made (set again if a new object is made after the previously stored DSQL object is closed)
 	QueryReplacements
 		An array of: RegularExpression => Replacement
-		Replaces given regular expressions with the given values on queries For example:
+		Replaces a queries format parameter with given regular expressions For example:
 			Array(
 				'/_TBL_/'=>'MyForum_',               //Changes all instance of “_TBL_” to “MyForum_” (useful for adding table prefixes)